mucansu/RecipeApp/java/README.md

 ### Welcome to the Java API documentation
->This is where some documentation on how to get started wouls be nice>
+>This is where some documentation on how to get started would be nice

 ### Docker